 Individuals seeking to access documents containing other information, such as information about government policies and programs, can apply to the agency that they believe administers the policy or program of interest.
 Asking the minister or the freedom of information officer at the relevant agency about how the information might be obtained and looking at the agency website, in particular their section under the Information Publication Scheme, are good starting points.

-An agency or minister is required to notify an applicant of their decision no later than 30 days after receiving the freedom of information request.
+An agency or minister is required to notify an applicant of their decision no later than 30 days after receiving the freedom of information request (s 15(5)(b)).
 The time period can be extended for a number of reasons.
-For instance, a further 30 days is allowed where the decision-maker needs to consult with a state or territory government, an individual or a business as required under the Act, or with a foreign government or international organisation (see ss 15, 26A, 27, 27A).
-Time may also be extended with the applicant’s agreement or with the approval of the AI Commissioner, if the commissioner is satisfied that the request is particularly voluminous or complex (see ss 15AA, 15AB).
+For instance, a further 30 days is allowed where the decision-maker needs to consult with a state or territory government, an individual or a business as required under the Act, or with a foreign government or international organisation (ss 15, 26A, 27, 27A).
+Time may also be extended with the applicant’s agreement or with the approval of the AI Commissioner if the AI Commissioner is satisfied that the request is particularly voluminous or complex (ss 15AA, 15AB).

 Narrow grounds for deferring access are also provided (s 21).
 A decision to defer access is reviewable on internal review, review by the AI Commissioner and subsequent appeal to the AAT.